New Fuel Prices Emerge at Filling Stations As Dangote Pauses Petrol Sales

 Several independent filling stations across Nigeria have adjusted their pump prices for Premium Motor Spirit (PMS), commonly known as petrol, amid price hikes by depots.

-Checks by Legit.ng show that some filling stations have increased their petrol prices by N20, others by N10.
+Checks by Legit.ng revealed that some filling stations had increased their petrol prices by N20 per litre, while others had increased by N10 per litre.

 Source: UGC